Free-to-air: South Korea

 In Korea, KBS, MBC (the two main public broadcasters), SBS (privately owned, but available for free to viewers), and EBS (including both TV and radio) are the free-to-air broadcasting stations.
 They dominate more than 80% of advertisement profits, according to the recent survey from the agency.
 Due to the recent government's decision, digital television service for all free-to-air networks would be scheduled before 2012, followed by the end of analog television broadcasting.

 Europe

 Satellite

 European countries have a tradition of most television services being free-to-air.
 Germany, in particular, receives in excess of 100 digital satellite TV channels free-to-air.
 Approximately half of the television channels on SES Astra's 19.2° east and 28.2° east satellite positions, and Eutelsat's Hot Bird (13° east) are free-to-air.
 A number of European channels which one might expect to be broadcast free-to-air - including many countries' national terrestrial broadcasters - do not do so via satellite for copyright reasons.
-(Rights to purchase programs for free-to-air broadcast, especially via satellite, are often higher in price than for encrypted broadcast.)
-The lack of FTA among public broadcasters are prevalent in countries whose broadcasters tend to use subtitles for foreign language programmes; although Spain's two public domestic channels, La Una and La Dos, are also encrypted despite dubbed foreign programmes being the norm in Spain.
+Rights to purchase programs for free-to-air broadcast, especially via satellite, are often higher in price than for encrypted broadcast.

+The lack of FTA among public broadcasters are prevalent in countries whose broadcasters tend to use subtitles for foreign language programmes; although Spain's two public domestic channels, La Uno and La Dos, are also encrypted despite dubbed foreign programmes being the norm in Spain.
 However, these channels usually provide a scheme to offer free, but encrypted, viewing with free-to-view broadcasts.
 Certain programming on Italy's RAI, and the majority of Dutch channels are covered by such schemes (although in the case of RAI some programming is transmitted without encryption where there are no copyright issues).
 In Austria, the main national networks broadcast free-to-view via satellite; however, all regional and some smaller channels are transmitted free-to-air, and the national public broadcaster, ORF, offers a special free-to-air channel which airs selected programming without (i.e. those without copyright issues) via satellite all over Europe.

 As Germany and Austria speak the same language and use the same satellite, Austrian viewers are able to receive about 120 free German-speaking channels from both countries.
 In general, all satellite radio in Europe is free-to-air, but the more conventional broadcast systems in use mean that SiriusXM style in-car reception is not possible.
 Cable and satellite distribution allow many more channels to carry sports, movies and specialist channels which are not broadcast as FTA.
 The viewing figures for these channels are generally much lower than the FTA channels.